Voles/petindr_elm_kata/README.md

 * [Elm](http://elm-lang.org)
 * A text editor.
 I use [Visual Studio Code](http://code.visualstudio.com) with [Elm support](https://marketplace.visualstudio.com/items?itemName=sbrink.elm) and [HTML-to-Elm](https://marketplace.visualstudio.com/items?itemName=Rubymaniac.vscode-html-to-elm)

+Start with cloning this repository.
+We will use it as our playgroud for the kata.

 In your command line prompt go to the _backend_ folder, and execute `npm install` and then `npm start`.
 Open a new command line prompt, go to the _frontend_ folder, and execute `elm-reactor`.